 If we look more closely at how we think about leftness, it is not always simply "bad," as in "not good."
 It is more like the Left is bad in the sense of "tempting."
 That is, the Left involves impulses that are not a good idea because they upset people and get you in trouble, which is in keeping with Tomkins's claim that expressing or controlling emotions is a key factor in the Left-Right dimension.
 But it is not just that the Right is good and the Left is "baaad," as in the admiring comment, "he's a baaad cat."
 The Right is also "up" and the Left is "down," as also seen in the rating of the Right as "high" and the Left as "low."
 That is, the hierarchical dimension that Tomkins talks about is built into the Left-Right dimension, too, through the basic equation of "good" and "up" and "bad" and "down" in our mental universe.
 How are you feeling today?
 "I'm really up, today, thanks."
 Or, "sorry to say, but I am feeling down today."
 When we are elated we are "high as a kite," on "cloud nine," or "walking on air."
 When we are feeling discouraged or depressed, we are "down" or "low," or "in the dumps."

-So, Right and Left really do stand for something in our minds.
+So, it seems that Right and Left really do stand for something in our minds.
 They stand for proper, right-minded thinking versus playful/sinful/heretical thinking, and hierarchy versus equality, just as Tomkins suggests.
-To support God, the king, the president, the bosses, or the department chairperson is to be on the Right.
+To support God, the King, the President, the bosses, or the department chairperson is to be on the Right.
 To question or rebel against them is to be on the Left.

-But does what I have outlined in this and previous sections relate to the actual people who are political Rightists and Leftists in countries like the United States?
+With the distinction between openness and conscientiousness in mind, we can now ask whether what I have outlined in this and previous sections (about the Left and the Right in thinking and personality) relates to the actual people who are political Rightists and Leftists in countries like the United States.
 I now turn to the evidence that it does, starting with a study that a colleague and I did of political Leftists and Rightists using the Tomkins questionnaire.